QC2-python-SE/DrMD/README.md

 python -m pytest
 ```

-That's it! 🎉 You should now see the results of your tests in the terminal.
+That's it! 🎉 You should now see the results of the tests in the terminal.

 ## ✍️ Authors